Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 Pre-pregnancy:

-Activate or upgrade Krankentagegeld 8+ months before any planned conception (most KT contracts have a waiting period (Wartezeit) before they pay during Mutterschutz)
+- Activate or upgrade Krankentagegeld 8+ months before any planned conception (most Krankentagegeld contracts have a waiting period before they pay during Mutterschutz)

 During pregnancy:

-For PKV-insured women: confirm KT will pay during Mutterschutz under § 192 Abs.
+- For PKV-insured women: confirm Krankentagegeld will pay during Mutterschutz under § 192 Abs.
 5 VVG; some older tariffs require a separate rider

 At birth and after: